 You may expect to hear of the outcome or status of your application typically within four weeks of submitting it.

 Incomplete applications will not be accepted.
 It is your responsibility as an applicant to ensure you supply all necessary supporting evidence and documentation and sign the form as required.

 The possible outcomes of an RPL application:

 - Prior learning recognised for the purposes of admission to a programme (please see above).

 - Prior or concurrent learning recognised for the purposes of having credit transferred towards the requirements of the UCD programme of study.

 - In some cases your application may not be successful or you may not receive RPL for the amount of credit for which you applied.
 In such cases, you are responsible for all assessments associated with the modules on your programme and therefore should register for, attend and participate in the module(s) until you are informed of the outcome of your application.

 Receipt of RPL credit for a UCD programme may disqualify you from being eligible for medals or prizes which are offered by the programme – for further information regarding this, check with the Programme Office.

-The amount of credit based on prior learning that you may have recognised towards your UCD programme is determined by the Board governing your programme.
+The amount of credit based on prior or concurrent learning that you may have recognised towards your UCD programme is determined by the Board governing your programme.
 The evidence of learning that you provide in your application will be compared to the published learning outcomes for the programme/modules for which you seek to have learning recognised.
 The Programme Board will determine whether you have achieved the learning outcomes that you would have achieved by fulfilling all requirements of the UCD programme of study.
 The module descriptor/programme can be accessed from the search webpage.